top of page

 Crafting Local Identity at Treendale Farm Hotel Through Layered Architectural Storytelling

 Creating a venue that resonates with its surroundings and patrons is a challenge every architect faces.
-As the lead architect for the Treendale Farm Hotel, we embraced this challenge by designing a space that serves not only as a hotel but also tells a story deeply rooted in local identity.
-Our layered approach to architecture and interiors allows us to create a place that connects with patrons on multiple levels, ensuring a memorable experience that reflects the essence of the region.
+As the lead architect for the Treendale Farm Hotel, I embraced this challenge by designing a space that serves not only as a hotel but also tells a story deeply rooted in local identity.
+My layered approach to architecture and interiors allows me to create a place that connects with patrons on multiple levels, ensuring a memorable experience that reflects the essence of the region.

 Embracing Local Identity

 Local identity goes beyond aesthetics; it captures the spirit of a place.
-In designing Treendale Farm Hotel, we immersed ourselves in local culture, history, and environment.
-This deep understanding guided our design choices, from selecting materials to structuring spaces.
+In designing Treendale Farm Hotel, I immersed myself in local culture, history, and environment.
+This deep understanding guided my design choices, from selecting materials to structuring spaces.

-By incorporating elements that mirror the local landscape and heritage, we aimed to foster a sense of belonging for our guests.
+By incorporating elements that mirror the local landscape and heritage, I aimed to foster a sense of belonging for our guests.
 The hotel's design pays homage to the surrounding farmland.
-For example, we incorporated features that echo the traditional barns and farmhouses present in the area.
+For example, I incorporated features that echo the traditional barns and farmhouses present in the area.
 This connection not only enhances the hotel's visual appeal but also promotes a deeper emotional tie with our patrons.

 Multi-layered Architectural Storytelling

 For instance, using local materials like timber and stone conveys tales of the region’s natural resources.
-The textures and colors we chose reflect the changing seasons of the farm, creating a dynamic environment that evolves.
-We also incorporated artwork and decor that depict scenes from local folklore, giving guests a deeper appreciation for the area’s history.
+The textures and colors I chose reflect the changing seasons of the farm, creating a dynamic environment that evolves.
+I also incorporated artwork and decor that depict scenes from local folklore, giving guests a deeper appreciation for the area’s history.

 Creating Visual Interest Through Design

-A significant aspect of our design was creating interest through various architectural layers.
-We achieved this by incorporating different heights, materials, and forms throughout the hotel.
+A significant aspect of my design was creating interest through various architectural layers.
+I achieved this by incorporating different heights, materials, and forms throughout the hotel.
 The interplay of light and shadow, along with the strategic placement of windows, invites guests to experience the space in remarkable ways.

 Engaging All the Senses

-At Treendale Farm Hotel, we believe that design should engage all the senses.
-Our layered architectural approach provides a multi-sensory experience for guests from the moment they arrive.
+At Treendale Farm Hotel, I believe that design should engage all the senses.
+My layered architectural approach provides a multi-sensory experience for guests from the moment they arrive.

-The taste of recylced materials, fixtures and furniture , the ambient sounds of nature, and the visual beauty of the design create an immersive atmosphere.
-Every room is designed with comfort in mind, featuring comfortable furnishings, large fire places and decor that reflect local identity.
-For instance, each space incorporates elements of local culture, such as artwork from nearby artists or reference to the heritage of the site.
+The taste of recycled materials, fixtures, and furniture, the ambient sounds of nature, and the visual beauty of the design create an immersive atmosphere.
+Every room is designed with comfort in mind, featuring comfortable furnishings, large fireplaces, and decor that reflect local identity.
+For instance, each space incorporates elements of local culture, such as artwork from nearby artists or references to the heritage of the site.
 This attention to detail ensures that guests feel at home while being part of something larger.

 Building Strong Community Connections

 Creating a local identity at Treendale Farm Hotel also means building connections with the community.
-We collaborated with local artisans and craftsmen to incorporate their work into the hotel’s design.
+I collaborated with local artisans and craftsmen to incorporate their work into the hotel’s design.
 This not only supports the local economy but enriches the hotel’s narrative.
-For example, artwork of West Australia artirst refernece the local idenity of Treendale.
+For example, artwork from West Australian artists references the local identity of Treendale.

 Final Thoughts

 The design of Treendale Farm Hotel showcases the importance of creating a local identity within a venue.
-Through our layered approach to architecture and interiors, we crafted a space that tells a story while connecting with patrons on multiple levels.
+Through my layered approach to architecture and interiors, I crafted a space that tells a story while connecting with patrons on multiple levels.

-By embracing local culture, engaging the senses, and fostering community connections, we have created not just a place to stay but a destination that embodies the spirit of the region.
-As architects, our goal is to inspire and engage through thoughtful design, and Treendale Farm Hotel is a shining example of how this vision can be realized.
+By embracing local culture, engaging the senses, and fostering community connections, I have created not just a place to stay but a destination that embodies the spirit of the region.
+As an architect, my goal is to inspire and engage through thoughtful design, and Treendale Farm Hotel is a shining example of how this vision can be realized.

 Treendale Farm Hotel- External Spaces have a familiar local identity of Treendale.